inofix/flussbad-modules/README.md

 Read the asset's abstract from a structure field named "teaser" (instead from the article's summary).
 ## lang-hook
 flussbad specific adjustments of Liferay's default Language.properties
+## toggle-button-hook
+add DIVs to the asset-categories-navigation and site-map portlet which can be used as a target for a custom toggle